sustainablelab/game-dev/doc/dev-setup.md

-% Setup Development Tools
+% Setup Your Dev Tools
 % Mike Gazes

+# Doc history
-% January 20th, 2019
+January 20th, 2019: Start doc.
+January 23rd, 2019: Visual Studio installer is like a package manager.

 # Context
 Epic Games supports development under Microsoft Visual Studio.
 The *free* version is Microsoft Visual Studio Community 2017.
 This installs the necessary build tools, but a lot of other stuff as well.
+If you know what you are doing, you can cut down on the size of the install.
+More on that later.

 While not officially supported by Epic Games, community posts claim successful set up of build tools without Microsoft Visual Studio.
 The most promising thread